morandd/aframe-multitouch-look-controls/README.md

 # Using #

-Include in page and attch to a camera.
-I have been using this component with [dans-camera-juggler](https://morandd.github.io/dans-aframe-camera-juggler/).
+Include the <script> tag and add this component to a camera entity.

+I've been using this component with [dans-camera-juggler](https://github.com/morandd/dans-aframe-camera-juggler).
 It's probably best to look at the [Example](https://morandd.github.io/aframe-multitouch-look-controls/example/)

 ```
 <script src="https://morandd.github.io/aframe-multitouch-look-controls/multitouch-look-controls.js"></script>